Contingency Fund for Foreign Intercourse

 The Contingency Fund for Foreign Intercourse (sometimes referred to as the Contingent Fund for Foreign Intercourse) was a United States government "black budget" program established in 1790 to fund covert operations primarily directed against Europe.
-Three years later it was consuming 12% of the government's budget and in 1846 came under the scrutiny of Congress, but the government refused to provide details of the operation of the fund.
+Three years later, it consumed 12% of the government's budget to help pay the ransoms of American hostages held by Barbary pirates.
+In 1846, it came under the scrutiny of Congress, but the government refused to provide details of the operation of the fund.

 History

 The Contingency Fund was established at the request of President George Washington in July 1790 with an initial appropriation of $40,000.
 Within three years this amount had grown to more than a million dollars, consuming roughly twelve percent of the United States federal budget.
 The terms of the appropriation the President to conceal the nature and purpose of expenditures made from the fund.
 Information about activities funded by the Contingency Fund are sparse, however, it is known they were generally ad hoc covert operations directed against European states.

 In 1831 Senator John Forsyth described the purpose of the fund as one designed to finance the operation of "spies, if the gentleman pleases; for persons sent publicly and secretly to search for important information, political or commercial ... for agents to feel the pulse of foreign governments."

 By 1846 the Contingency Fund had come under increasing congressional scrutiny.
 Whigs in the United States House of Representatives requested a full accounting of expenditures made under the fund during the just-completed administration of John Tyler, a request then-president James Polk rebuffed, declaring that "in no nation is the application of such funds made public."

 In the 1880s the first permanent U.S. government intelligence services were established in the form of the Office of Naval Intelligence and the Military Intelligence Division.